 The Jailbreak Health Project focuses on reducing the risk of transmission of HIV, Hepatitis and Sexually Transmissible Infections.
-One component of the project is “Jailbreak” – a weekly half hour to one-hour radio program for people in prison, their families and supporters, hosted by Program Coordinator Kate Pinnock.
+One component of the project is “Jailbreak” – a weekly half hour to one-hour radio program for people in prison, their families and supporters, produced by Program Coordinator Kate Pinnock.

 Jailbreak provides information on criminal, prison and health issues as well as connecting people in prison to the community through their views, music and poetry.
 Jailbreak seeks to raise community awareness about prison as well as providing support and referrals for those affected by the criminal justice system.

 ||Radio Station||Broadcast Schedule|